Open until 12 am

 1) Decrease the sugar quantity in recipes.
 At least ¼ cup of sugar could be decreased in a recipe without compromising flavor or taste.
-Here’s a simple chart when substituting for 1 cup of sugar in recipes:

 2) Instead of offering cookies or treats such as teddy grahams, consider offering frozen fruit varieties especially for when your baby is teething.

 3) Consider making fresh juice or look for the no sugar added options for your babies.
 When offering them, dilute the juice by 50% to increase hydration while decreasing sugar.